Ragebone/UTK/README.md

 - [ ] HII capability
 - [ ] PCD capability
 - [ ] NVAR Capability
-- [ ] Address and referencing framework
+- [ ] Address and referencing framework  References is what it is gona be called, probably
 - [ ] Support for emulation and further automation
 - [ ] Package release for easy usage
 - [ ] Support advanced firmware analysis